What To Put In A Wildfire “Go Bag”

 • Carrier or wrap

-For your pets, you must prepare:
+For your pets, you have to prepare:

 • Pet food and water